 The Do's and Don'ts of Co-Parenting Well

 Co-parenting, sometimes called joint parenting or shared parenting, is the experience of raising children as a single parent when separation or divorce occurs.
 Often a difficult process, co-parenting is greatly influenced by the reciprocal interactions of each parent.
-So, if you're parenting in a healthy way but your Ex isn't, your children will be at risk for developmental problems.
-Same goes if you're being too permissive and your Ex is too stern.
-Co-parenting requires empathy, patience and open communication for success.
+So, if you're parenting in a healthy way but your ex isn't, your children will be at risk for developmental problems.
+The same goes if you're being too permissive and your ex is too stern.
+Co-parenting requires empathy, patience, and open communication for success.
 Not an easy thing to achieve for couples who've encountered marital issues.
 However, placing the sole focus on your children can be a great way of helping to make co-parenting a positive experience.
 Here are some tips.

 Two Ways of Problem Solving

-Strategic problem-solving model looks just at the issues at hand.
-The behavioral aspects of your child's problem are highlighted as is the co-parenting trouble spots.
+Strategic problem-solving looks just at the issues at hand.
+The behavioral aspects of your child's problem are highlighted as are the co-parenting trouble spots.
 Do not address the emotional reasons why problems are happening.
-As co-parents you will identify the problem and negotiate choices and solutions as objectively as possible.
-Strategic problem solving directs each parent to resolve conflict through a careful approach of 1) exchanging information about needs and priorities, 2) building upon shared concerns, 3) and searching for solutions.
-This is done without getting into yours or your Ex's emotional needs, wants and desires.
+As co-parents, you will identify the problem and negotiate choices and solutions as objectively as possible.
+Strategic problem solving directs each parent to resolve conflict through a careful approach of exchanging information about needs and priorities, building upon shared concerns, and searching for solutions.
+This is done without getting into either of your emotional needs, wants, and desires.

-- Rules should be consistent and agreed upon at both households.
+- Rules should be consistent and agreed upon in both households.
 As much as they fight it, children need routine and structure.
-Issues like meal time, bed time, and completing chores need to consistent.
+Issues like mealtime, bedtime, and completing chores need to be consistent.
 The same goes for school work and projects.
 Running a tight ship creates a sense of security and predictability for children.
 So no matter where your child is, he or she knows that certain rules will be enforced.
-"You know the deal, before we can go to the movies, you gotta get that bed made."
+"You know the deal; before we can go to the movies, you gotta get that bed made."

 - Agree on boundaries and behavioral guidelines for raising your children so that there's consistency in their lives, regardless of which parent they're with at any given time.
 Research shows that children in homes with a unified parenting approach have greater well-being.